Mittlebenskrise/Mittlebenskrise.github.io/hosting/hosting.md

 I started off with a Raspberry Pi 3+, which I had already, but soon learned that it wouldn't fulfill the first requirement.
 I think I burned three SD cards before giving up.
 There were most likely just too many read/write accesses.

-I then did a little research and figured out that a mini PC would best fulfill my requirements.
+I then did a bit of research and found that a mini PC would best meet my requirements.
 Now, there are lots of them out there, and which one to choose mostly depends on what you want to do with it.
 I decided to go for the [NiPoGi AK2 Plus](https://amzn.to/3Wm7Gkb).
 It was not too expensive and has enough power for what I need.
 I updated it by adding a second 512GB SSD, which I already owned.

 Later, I added an external USB HDD as a backup and storage drive for all the data.
 It is a [5TB USB-3.0 drive from Western Digital](https://amzn.to/4aFJeyc).
 After figuring out how to get the HDD to go to sleep when not actively